haoyunfeix/benchmarking/README.md

-This repo contains standalone pages that profile ONNX.js and TensorFlow.js.
+This repo contains standalone pages for profiling ONNX.js and TensorFlow.js.

+We profile two models: MobileNet v2, and ResNet 50 v2.

 # MobileNet